Lean Manufacturing Principles [Definitive Guide]

 Kaizen is about enrolling everyone from CEO on down to the cleaning staff in continuously making good changes.
 It is Lean Manufacturing’s approach to Continuous Improvement.

 Standard Work, Standardized Work, and Standardized Work Instructions all refer to Lean Manufacturing’s approach to documenting and following Best Practices which are subject to continuous improvement as new ways to eliminate waste are discovered.

 I can already see from preliminary results of our Manufacturing Competitiveness Survey that there’s a lot of interest in Lean Manufacturing, so I thought I’d put together a multi-part series that introduces the guiding principles of Lean Manufacturing.
-I am also adding a Home Page for Lean Manufacturing to our CNC Manufacturing Cookbook.
+This is your Home Page for Lean Manufacturing Principles.